 For the M.S. degree a minimum of 135 units of academic credit in advanced courses is required.
-Each student's program should be well balanced with courses in several sub-disciplines to avoid over-specialization, and should be approved by the faculty adviser.
+Each student's program should be well balanced with courses in several subdisciplines to avoid over-specialization, and must be approved by the faculty adviser.